PurpleKingdomGames/ultraviolet/README.md

 Examples can be found in the examples directory of this repo.
 You can use Ultraviolet to generate GLSL shader code for Indigo, and also for ShaderToy.

+## TL;DR: What is a Shader / Ultraviolet / basic programmer intuition

+If you've stumbled across this repo and have no idea what all this shader stuff is about:

+1. A shader program is used to render graphics on a GPU.
+2. ***Think of a tiny C program that runs for every pixel on the screen***.
+It is not as simple as that, but that's a good start think about what's going on here..
+3. Ultraviolet allows you to write those programs in Scala 3.

 ## Status: "It works on my machine"

 Ultraviolet is in early stage development.
 It appears to be working well but there will be many, many corner cases that haven't been found yet.
 Please report bugs and issues!